Political views of Generation Z: Other views

-Future Anxiety
+Uncertain future

 A 2024 study on Generation Z in Spain found that pessimistic economic expectations shape preferences for populist parties.
 This effect was mediated by ideology, as young pessimists on the left tend to be attracted by anti-elitism, while those on the centre-right are drawn to people-centrism.
 A 2025 study of adolescents (aged 16–21) in the UK and Greece explored the link between "future anxiety"—defined as pessimism and uncertainty about the future—and political attitudes.
 While researchers found that young women reported higher levels of future anxiety than young men in both countries, the political implications of this anxiety showed notable gender differences.
 Among young men in both the UK and Greece, higher future anxiety was associated with more right-conservative ideological self-classification.
 In the UK sample, this link was further pronounced: young men with higher future anxiety also showed greater support for authoritarian principles and less actively open-minded thinking.
 Among young women, these associations between future anxiety and right-conservative ideology or authoritarianism were not credibly different from zero.
 The authors suggested that future anxiety may be a relevant correlate of the emerging ideological gender gap, noting that ideological differences between the genders were most apparent among participants reporting high levels of future anxiety.